fluid-project/jira-to-11ty/src/issues/FLUID-6359.md

     {
       "author": "Justin Obara",
       "date": "2019-08-02T08:54:59.516-0400",
-      "body": "I was talking to @@Antranig Basman in the [fluid-work channel today](http://irc-logs.fluidproject.org/%23fluid-work/%23fluid-work.2019-08-02.log) and it came up that we may want to perform this work in conjunction with <https://fluidproject.atlassian.net/browse/FLUID-5579#icft=FLUID-5579>\n"
+      "body": "I was talking to Antranig Basman in the [fluid-work channel today](http://irc-logs.fluidproject.org/%23fluid-work/%23fluid-work.2019-08-02.log) and it came up that we may want to perform this work in conjunction with <https://fluidproject.atlassian.net/browse/FLUID-5579#icft=FLUID-5579>\n"
     },
     {
       "author": "Antranig Basman",